Best automated cat toys 2024 to keep your furry friend entertained

 Keep your curious kitty entertained with the best automated cat toys.
 These high-tech gadgets are the perfect playthings for your feline friend, offering a stimulating and rewarding playtime even when you’re not able to lavish them with attention.

 We all love playing with our feline friends, but we can’t keep them entertained all the time.
 As Dr Lily Richards explains, “Cats are natural hunters, active, and playful animals but can get bored easily.”
-Bored cats are more prone to undesirable behaviors like scratching the furniture, so keeping their minds and bodies active is a necessity and automated cat toys are perfect for this.
+Bored cats are more prone to undesirable behaviors, such as furniture scratching, so keeping their minds and bodies active is a necessity and automated cat toys are perfect for this.
 They’re also a great way to keep your kitty fit and active, contributing towards healthy weight loss for cats, which can be a struggle for house cats especially.

-Automated cat toys come in all shapes, sizes, and styles so we’ve made sure to include a wide selection here.
+The best automated cat toys come in all shapes, sizes, and styles so we’ve made sure to include a wide selection here.
 There are pop-up toys for them to bat at, floppy fish for them to catch and lasers for them to chase around the room.
-Just like the best cat toys that aren’t high tech, it can be hard to tell which types of automated options your kitty will enjoy until they try them.
-It can be a bit of trial and error, but as a rule of thumb, we’d recommend basing your choices on the regular toys that your cat already enjoys.

 Best overall automated cat toy